-- 7. Thames Valley Police re-iterated their views concerning OCC's policy and practice regarding 20mph speed limits and wish their response to be listed as 'having concerns' rather than an objection. - 8.
-Oxford Bus Company offered no objection, citing that there would be no impact on their local bus services.
+- 7. Thames Valley Police re-iterated their views concerning OCC's policy and practice regarding speed limits, and wish their response to be listed as 'having concerns' rather than an objection. - 8.
+Oxford Bus Company offered no objection, stating that the proposals do not affect local bus operations. - 9.
+Mapledurham Parish Council as requestor of the lower limit submitted their formal support for the proposals as advertised.